matthewpanizza/BoostedUnbrickFirmware/README.md

 - Charge MOSFET Temperature (from thermistor located near the charge MOSFETs)
 - Discharge MOSFET Temperature (from thermistor located near the discharge MOSFETs)

 Boosted also has a very nice design of their ADC system.
 The pack voltage sense and charge voltage sense have small MOSFETs which disconnect the voltage divider resistors when pin 30 on the MCU is set low.
-This prevents the battery from trickle-discharging through the resistors when the pack is off to extend shelf-life.
+This prevents the battery from trickle-discharging through the resistors when the pack is off to extend its shelf-life.

 ### Wiring Diagrams (From an MCU's Perspective)